 Preventive Measures

-• Keep orchids away from drafts, heaters and air conditioners.
+- Keep your orchid away from drafts, heaters and air conditioners.

 6. Nutrient Deficiencies

-While orchids are not heavy feeders they do require certain nutrients to maintain healthy foliage.
-A lack of essential nutrients can lead to yellowing leaves.
+Orchids don’t need a lot of feeding but they like certain nutrients to keep their foliage healthy.
+A lack of these nutrients can lead to yellowing leaves.

 Common Nutrient Deficiencies